w3f/Grants-Program/applications/Omniverse DLT.md

 ### Ecosystem Fit

 Intuitively but non-rigorously, we consider a single public chain as a country, and any country wants their currency to be common in other countries as well.
-We are trying to provide an infrastructure into make all assets on Polkadot/kusama to be global without being divided to different parts as current assets-bridges did so that any other chain breaks will not influence the assets on Polkadot/kusama ecosystem.
+We are trying to provide an infrastructure to help all assets on Polkadot/kusama be global without being divided into different parts as current assets-bridges did, and the breaking of any other chain will not influence the assets on Polkadot/kusama ecosystem.
-We will make the O-DLT an open source-protocol so that everyone can use it to publish their own omniverse tokens all by themselves.
+We will make the O-DLT an open source-protocol so that everyone in Polkadot/Kusama ecosystem can use it to publish their own omniverse tokens all by themselves.
 We will provide the following things to Polkadot/Kusama:
 - O-DLT `substrate pallets`
 - O-DLT `ink! smart contracts`
 - O-DLT `solidity smart contracts` for Moonbeam